 Watching Valerian and the City of a Thousand Planets is like attending a Cirque du Soleil performance.
-An energetic, dazzling spectacular of colours and music.
+An energetic, dazzling extravaganza of colours and music.

 Valerian and the City of a Thousand Planets Synopsis

-While on a mission to retrieve an endangered creature, space agent Valerian has a dream of peaceful seaside world being destroyed by crashing space debris.
+While on a mission to retrieve an endangered creature, space agent Valerian dreams about a peaceful seaside world being destroyed by crashing space debris.
 On returning to Alpha, the space station housing millions of races from across the universe, he is told by his commander that a mysterious force has taken over an ancient core of the station.
-Before further investigation is possible, Alpha is suddenly attacked by a group of unknown assailants.
-In the midst of the pandemonium, Commander Filitt is kidnapped.
-Valerian also goes missing, after pursuing the kidnappers deep into Alpha.
+Before further investigation is possible, though, Alpha is suddenly attacked by a group of unknown assailants, and in the midst of the pandemonium, the Commander is kidnapped.
+Valerian himself soon also goes missing, right after he pursues the kidnappers deep into Alpha.

-After watching Valerian and the City of a Thousand Planets, I was thrilled to read that the source comic was one of the major influences for Star Wars, and correspondingly books like Be An Interplanetary Spy.
-Renowned not only for defining the foundations of the genre and for its socio-political undertones, Valérian and Laureline is also beloved for its brilliant depictions of alien landscapes, cultures and species.
-For the latter area, Luc Besson’s extravaganza certainly does honour to the source material, with the whole movie being one dazzling panorama to another.
-A visual feast complete with an appropriate soundtrack to complete that theatrical performance feel.
-Naturally, there’s also a slew of futuristic equipment and combat scenes to gawk at.
-Watching the movie is quite akin to attending a high-energy dance performance.
-An outlandish one with ever changing backgrounds, and no intermission.
+Ahem.
+After watching Valerian and the City of a Thousand Planets, I was thrilled to read that the source comic was one of the major influences for Star Wars, and correspondingly, for books like Be An Interplanetary Spy.
+Renowned not only for refining the foundations of the genre and for its socio-political undertones, Valérian and Laureline was furthermore beloved for brilliant depictions of alien landscapes, cultures, and species.
+In other words, the space opera format we are so familiar with nowadays owes a lot to this landmark French science fiction comic series.

 Check out my other snappy movie reviews!